 As of September 8, 2025, BCEHS paramedics and emergency medical responders (EMRs) will ask all patients if they identify as First Nations, Inuit, or Métis.

-This initiative is a voluntary, confidential self-identification process for patients who identify as Indigenous: First Nations, Inuit or Métis, and aligns with standard practice at most health care facilities across BC.
+This initiative is a voluntary and confidential self-identification process for patients who identify as Indigenous (First Nations, Inuit or Métis).
+It follows standard practice used in most health care facilities across BC.

-This change was developed with the Indigenous Health Program to support culturally safe and trauma-informed care.
-It reflects legal requirements from the BC Ministry of Health and is part of BCEHS’ commitment to reconciliation.
+BCEHS developed this change with the Indigenous Health Program to support culturally safe and trauma-informed care.
+It also meets legal requirements set by the BC Ministry of Health and supports BCEHS’ commitment to reconciliation.

 If you have Indigenous ancestry, you may choose to self-identify.
-This is based on how you define your own identity — you do not need to provide proof.
+You can define your identity in your own way — you do not need to provide proof.

-All information is completely confidential and protected by the Freedom of Information and Protection of Privacy Act.
+We keep all information confidential and protect it under the Freedom of Information and Protection of Privacy Act.

-Asking patients to self-identify as Indigenous is an important step toward helping improve cultural safety in emergency care and addressing health inequalities experienced by Indigenous Peoples.
+Asking patients to self-identify as Indigenous helps improve cultural safety in emergency care.
+It also helps address health inequities experienced by Indigenous Peoples.

 - Equity in care

-Indigenous Peoples in BC have and continue to experience inequities and racism in the healthcare system, as highlighted in the In Plain Sight report.
-Asking this question helps recognize and address these inequities and may connect patients with cultural and wellness resources. -
+Indigenous Peoples in BC have experienced – and continue to experience – inequities and racism in the health care system, as highlighted in the In Plain Sight report.
+Asking this question helps us recognize and address these issues.
+It may also help connect patients with cultural and wellness supports. -

-Collecting consistent and accurate data helps BCEHS measure equity in emergency services and identify areas for improvement. -
+Collecting accurate, consistent data helps BCEHS measure equity in emergency services and identify areas for improvement. -

 Respect and choice